Managing Emotional Burnout in 2021

 In difficult times, it can be helpful to appreciate what we do have, versus focusing on what we don’t.
 This can include being around friends and family (even virtually), writing a thank you letter to someone, keeping a gratitude journal, creating a couple/family gratitude jar, or even trying to find the gift or lesson in certain experiences.

 Work on self-compassion

-Self-compassion is related to how we see ourselves and the love we are able to turn inward.
+Self-compassion is related to how we see ourselves and the love we can turn inward.
 The same compassion that you might provide a good friend, is the compassion to try to give yourself.
 This is easier said than done for a lot of people and takes practice.

 Increase sense of self-efficacy

-Self-care is going to look different for everyone, because it depends on where you are at physically and emotionally.
+Self-care is going to look different for everyone because it depends on where you are physically and emotionally.
 Stop comparing yourself to others, and tune into what it is that you need.
-Whether it is engaging in mindfulness or a movement-based activity, setting aside time (even 15 minutes) to engage in a creative outlet, and/or even simply taking a bath/shower, find activities that gives you a sense of balance and feel reenergizing.
+Whether it is engaging in mindfulness or a movement-based activity, setting aside time (even 15 minutes) to engage in a creative outlet, and/or even simply taking a bath/shower, find activities that give you a sense of balance and feel reenergizing.
 For many other ideas see the link: https://www.developgoodhabits.com/self-care-ideas/